pachadotdev/freedomhouse/docs/docs/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# freedom
+# Freedom House Datasets in R

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of freedom is to ease the usage of the Freedom in the World dataset from Freedom House in R. The Freedom in the World dataset is updated annually and is originally available for download in Excel format.
+The goal of freedomhouse is to ease the usage of the Freedom in the World dataset from Freedom House in R. The Freedom in the World dataset is updated annually and is originally available for download in Excel format.

 Freedom House is best known for political advocacy surrounding issues of